-This is a complete description of fingerprint template format defined in ANSI INCITS 378-2004 spec (often abbreviated as ANSI 378-2004 or even ambiguously as ANSI 378) except for the following changes:
+This is a complete description of fingerprint template format defined in ANSI INCITS 378-2004 spec (often abbreviated ANSI 378-2004 or ambiguously ANSI 378) except for the following changes:

 - All content is distributed under permissive CC BY 4.0 license.